 “The house of Israel and the house of Judah have broken my covenant which I made with their fathers”: By their many transgressions, and especially by their idolatry; the house of Israel, or the ten tribes, had done so, many years ago, and were carried captive.
 And the house of Judah, or the two tribes of Benjamin and Judah, committing the same iniquities, might justly expect the like treatment.

-The iniquities of their forefathers were their determination to worship false gods.
+The iniquities of their forefathers were their determination to worship and serve false gods.
 It seems that time had not caused their unfaithfulness to go away.
 They were committing the same sins their fathers committed.
-The main thing to remember is that God did not break the covenant He made.
-Israel and Judah both broke the covenant.
+The main thing to remember is that God did not break the covenant He made; Israel and Judah did.

-Verses 11-13: Although calamity might make the people “cry unto me”, God, they would quickly revert to their pattern and seek other “gods” who “shall not save them at all”.
-God knows fake faith and false repentance, no matter what it looks like or sounds like.
+Verses 11-13: Although calamity might make the people “cry unto me”, “God”, they would quickly revert to their pattern and seek other “gods” who “shall not save them at all”.
+God knows fake faith and false repentance, no matter what it looks or sounds like.

 Jeremiah 11:11 “Therefore thus saith the LORD, Behold, I will bring evil upon them, which they shall not be able to escape; and though they shall cry unto me, I will not hearken unto them.”

 “Therefore” is the key word in this.
-It connects with the preceding verse, which told of the breaking of the covenant.
+It connects with the preceding verse, which tells of the breaking of the covenant.
 The Scripture here is just explaining the results of their broken covenant.
-Their deliberate unfaithfulness to God will bring the evil upon them.
-The sad thing in all of this, is that God will no longer hear their prayers.
+Their deliberate unfaithfulness to God will bring evil upon them.
+The sad thing in all of this is that God will no longer hear their prayers.
 It is the effectual fervent prayer of a righteous man that availeth much.
-The best way to get prayers answered is be in right standing with God.
+The best way to get prayers answered is to be in right standing with God.

 Jeremiah 11:12 “Then shall the cities of Judah and inhabitants of Jerusalem go, and cry unto the gods unto whom they offer incense: but they shall not save them at all in the time of their trouble.”

-That is, the inhabitants of the cities of Judah, as well as the inhabitants of the city of Jerusalem.
-The former being in distress through the enemy being in their land, as well as the latter besieged by him.
+That is, the inhabitants of the cities of Judah, as well as the inhabitants of the city of Jerusalem; the former being in distress on account of the enemy plundering and destroying their land, after the latter had been besieged and taken captive.

 Since God will not listen to their prayers, they go and pray to these false gods (idols).
 That is the very thing that got them in trouble with God in the first place.
 The idol has no power at all to help anyone.
-Their prayers then were an action in futility.
+Their prayers then were futile.